 The most common harmful VOCs found in toxic furniture, cleaning products, paints and carpets are:

 Some of these compounds release a toxic chemical smell, but others can’t be detected this way.
+VOCs in furniture can be released by finishes (wood stains and paints) as well as different types of MDF boards (particle boards, laminates etc.).
 Eliminating those compounds from your indoor air is one of the first steps towards a cleaner and toxin-free air and organic natural furniture will help you create a nontoxic home.

 Volatile organic compounds found in toxic furniture are continuously released into indoor air.
 They can affect you in different ways depending on how long you’re exposed to them.
 After short term exposure, a few hours or days, you may experience: